micro-os-plus/micro-test-plus-xpack/website/pages/testing.md

 ### Run the tests

-There are multiple xPack actions, to run various selections of tests, from a single run with the system compiler, to all possible tests.
+There are multiple predefined actions, to run various selections of tests, from a single run with the system compiler, to all possible tests.

 @note